juliabennett/obama-or-bush/README.md

 1. Create a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.

-2. Define a model that can predict which of these two presidents is the speaker using text from a radio address that it's never seen before.
+2. Define a model that can identify which of these two presidents is the speaker using text from a radio address that it's never seen before.

 3. Try out Bayesian optimization for hyperparameter tuning using Yelp's Metric Optimization Engine (MOE).

-4. Develop an app that lets users to try to beat (or at least tie...) my model.
-This should also allow users to learn something about the way Obama and Bush speak in these radio addresses, visually explore how the model makes its predictions, read a little bit of introductory text about machine learning and natural language processing, and maybe have some fun along the way.
+4. Develop an app that lets users to try to beat (or at least tie...) this model and visually explore how it makes decisions.

 ##Details